ianmwangi2/phase-1-project/README.md

 ## COCKTAIL RECIPE
 ### Description
-This is a single pag web application that allows users to view,search, edit and delete cocktail recipes.
+This is a single pag web application that allows users to view,search, edit, add and delete cocktail recipes.
 It communicates with a JSON server to fetch and manage cocktail data

 ## PLANNING
 The user should be able to perform simple tasks on the web-page and the page should be responsive.